Ever heard of a graphic organizer?

 graphic organizer 1.
 A visual organizer such as a map, web, chart, or diagram that shows relationships.
 2. A tool used to arrange thoughts and ideas in an orderly fashion.

-Visual thinkers can use a variety of graphic organizers to arrange their ideas in preparation for writing.
+Visual thinkers can use a variety of graphic organizers to arrange their ideas before they start writing.
 In WriteShop, we love to use them for brainstorming.
 There are many types of graphic organizers from mind-maps and story webs to charts of all kinds.

 All ages can use these handy tools.
 WriteShop I and II introduce a wide variety of graphic organizers for junior high and high schoolers, from lists and charts to mind-maps to Venn Diagrams.
-At the younger end, our new WriteShop Primary introduces the simplest forms, such as story webs, to children K-3rd grades, and WriteShop Junior offers a wide variety of ready-to-use brainstorming tools for upper-elementary ages.
+At the younger end, WriteShop Primary introduces the simplest forms, such as story webs, to children K-3rd grades, and WriteShop Junior offers many different ready-to-use brainstorming tools for upper-elementary ages.

 For the Little Guys